 The most important step is to get a foodbank voucher.

-If you call or email our foodbank we can talk through your situation and put you in touch with a relevant local agency.
+If you are struggling to know who to speak to then please call or email our foodbank we can talk through your situation and put you in touch with a relevant local agency.

 They will discuss your situation and supply you with a foodbank voucher where appropriate.